cyberark/secretless-broker/README.md

 which will walk you through creating a new Connector Plugin using our templates.

 Are we missing an internal service connector that you think is important?
 Are you curious if anyone else has thought of building the service connector you're interested in?
-Please open a [GitHub issue](https://github.com/cyberark/secretless-broker/issues) with more information on the connector you'd like to create, and start the conversation.
+Please open a [GitHub issue](https://github.com/cyberark/secretless-broker/issues) with more information on the connector you'd like, and start the conversation.

 For specific guidelines about using a particular service, please see our [documentation](https://docs.secretless.io/Latest/en/Content/References/connectors/overview.htm).